AxoIsAxo/null.os/README.md

 # Null OS

 DISCLAIMER:
 This is not a real OS.
 Its a "fake" os, built with python.
 You have to run this script in an existing OS.
-We plan to implement it into a minimal Linux kernel for fun tho.
+I plan to implement it into a minimal Linux kernel for fun tho.

 ## Description
 I made this just for fun, its really cool.